lory575/Math-in-One-Repository/README.md

 It's Work In Progress.

-Notice that there may be mistake, so I recommend to always verify!
+Notice that there may be mistake, so I recommend to always verify!\
 Also, I'm writing this in English, despite the fact I'm Italian.

+:fire: 🗿